tomarrell/ChangeCMS/README.md

 Not currently usable.
 Working on a stable, function build.
 Below is a screenshot of the current UI.

 ## Installation
 Currently must be downloaded and manually factored into an existing site or a new site built on top of it.
+Allows for easy hooks to be placed instead-of or around existing content.
 This will be streamlined in the future when core functionality reaches a releasable version.
 Through AtmosphereJS upon completion.

 ## Contribution